 Even the most efficient CR-V is some way behind the competition, and the lack of a diesel option won’t suit all buyers

-The CR-V Hybrid performs better, although a WLTP-verified best of 40.9mpg for the 2WD model and 38.7mpg for the four-wheel-drive model isn’t a patch on the most efficient diesels.
-However, the similarly powerful Hyundai Tucson 2.0 CRDi mild hybrid has a similar quoted economy figure.
-Emissions for the CR-V Hybrid are 120g/km, or up slightly to 126g/km for the 4WD version.
-It is important to note however that official consumption tests work in favour of hybrid vehicles as they allow much of the low-speed running to take place solely on battery power, something which could only happen for a limited distance when used in the real world.
+The CR-V Hybrid performs better, although a WLTP-verified best of 42.8mpg for the 2WD model and 39.8mpg for the four-wheel-drive model isn’t a patch on the most efficient diesels.
+It is important to note however that official consumption tests work in favour of hybrid vehicles as they allow some of the low-speed running to take place solely on battery power, something which could only happen for a limited distance when used in the real world.

-Insurance groups for the Honda CR-V range from 22E for the entry-level two-wheel-drive Hybrid to 24E for the S 1.5 VTEC manual two-wheel-drive and up to 25E for the most expensive Hybrid SR model with four-wheel-drive.
+Insurance groups for the Honda CR-V range from 22E for the entry-level two-wheel-drive Hybrid to 24E for the most expensive Hybrid EX model with four-wheel-drive.
 This is somewhat higher than rivals such as the Skoda Karoq in group 15 and the Peugeot 3008, which goes as low as 11.
 A wide range of safety systems both standard and available as an option help to keep insurance costs down, however.

 In this review

 - 1Honda CR-V (2017-2023) reviewPractical, comfortable and well-equipped, the Honda CR-V makes sense as a family SUV, although overall efficiency could be better

 - 2Engines, performance and driveThe CR-V Hybrid engine is smooth and quiet, but isn't particularly efficient